Search ImagingPixel for Images by Camera or Lens

 Film Loading and Rewind

 Film loading access is done with the back hinged.
-All you have to do is to pull the film tab until it extends to the 'Film Tip' indicator, slide the whole canister and the film extension through the opening, close the back, and the pre-wind system will start.
+All you have to do is pull the film tab until it extends to the 'Film Tip' indicator, slide the whole canister and the film extension through the opening, close the back, and the pre-wind system will start.

 Viewfinder Readout